mendix/docs/content/refguide/offline-first.md

 * An error occurs during the execution of a before- or after-commit event microflow
 * The object is not valid according to domain-level validation rules

 When a synchronization error occurs because of one the reasons above, an object's commit is skipped, its changes are ignored, and references from other objects to it become invalid.
+Objects referencing such skipped object, which are not triggering errors, will be synchronized normally.

 {{% alert type="warning" %}}
 The behavior described above will be available as of [Mendix version 8 GA](/releasenotes/studio-pro/8.0).
 Before this version is available and there is a synchronization error occurs because of one the reasons listed above, the synchronization is aborted and the data is reverted on the local device.
 It is thus very important to prevent these situations.